tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 We configured the front end so that users can register pets using a drop down menu on their "My Account" dashboard.
 This includes a pop-up that appears when the user's JWT is expired and prompts them to log in again.

-Setup and started testing all components of the frontend.
+Setup and started testing all components of the front end.
 Each route has been tested both through their route module and through the app module.
 Almost all completed components have been tested.

 **What blockers/issues are you having?**

 The back end validation never ends.
 Attempting to add a pet to the DB highlighted that posts to particular routes weren't updating related DB instances so those need to be updated.

-**What blockers/issues are you having?**
+**What do you plan to do in the next 24 hours?**

 Mostly finish the book appointment interface functionally.